collective/metadataversion/README.rst

           else:
               skipped += 1
       (... logging ad libitum ...)

+  @step
+  def adjust_metadata_version_only(context, logger):
+      """
+      We don't need to reindex anything just now, or we just want to quickly activate the new version (which will then be applied on any change to an object) before starting a really long-running job.
+      """
+      # just use the side effect: persistently update the metadata_version
+      make_metadata_updater(context, logger, METADATA_VERSION)

 The `reindex` function returned by make_metadata_updater() will reindex every object (given by brain) which has not been recently reindexed (with